BRONX RIVER GREENWAY:

 Heading South;

-Note; A paved trail heads south underneath the E233rd Street Bridge and then dead ends.
+Note; A paved trail heads South underneath the E233rd Street Bridge and then dead ends.
 Don't take this trail, although it looks like the logical choice.

 Head out to Webster Ave and travel left up to 233rd St. Cross the street and head left over the RR tracks and the Bronx River Pkwy to Bronx Blvd.
-Here you'll pick up the paved Lower Bronx River Greenway as it travels south.
+Here you'll pick up the paved Lower Bronx River Greenway as it travels South.
 Cross over an on-ramp for the Pkwy and the trail pulls away from Bronx Blvd and closer to the Bronx River, although you don't get great views of it.
-Travel past the 227th Street Playground and through through Shoelace Park & Hyman Park before crossing E Gun Hill Rd at 1.5 miles.
+Travel past the 227th Street Playground and through Shoelace Park & Hyman Park before crossing E Gun Hill Rd at 1.5 miles.
 Come to an intersection at 2 miles in Bronx Park.

-Note; Heading right, the trail heads southwest through Bronx Park towards the Botanical Gardens and intersects with the Mosholu-Pelham Greenway after a 0.5 miles.
+Note; Heading right, the trail heads Southwest through Bronx Park towards the Botanical Gardens and intersects with the Mosholu-Pelham Greenway after a 0.5 miles.

-Continue straight heading south.
+Continue straight heading South.
 This section is in better shape, but more hilly.
 The trail is divided into bike and pedestrian lanes.
 The trail splits, but all trails rejoin.
 You'll come to Allerton Ave at 2.4 miles.

-Note; Heading right, the Mosholu-Pelham Greenway takes you west alongside Southern Blvd through Bronx Park and towards the Botanical Gardens
+Note; Heading right, the Mosholu-Pelham Greenway takes you West alongside Southern Blvd through Bronx Park and towards the Botanical Gardens

-Note; The Mosholu-Pelham Greenway continues east alongside the Bronx & Pelham Pkwy.
+Note; The Mosholu-Pelham Greenway continues East, alongside the Bronx & Pelham Pkwy.

-Cross Boston Rd and the Bronx & Pelham Pkwy following a wide sidewalk along Boston Rd to Pelham Pkwy.
+Cross Boston Rd and the Bronx & Pelham Pkwy following a double-wide sidewalk along Boston Rd to Pelham Pkwy.
 Head right across Pelham Pkwy to a paved trail into Lower Bronx Park.
 Pass by Bronx River Dog Park before crossing Boston Rd again.

 Note; Right leads to the BRONX ZOO .

-Trail splits around Ben Abrams Playground and restroom through the center of the park past sports fields before coming to an intersection at 3.7 miles.
+Trail splits around Ben Abrams Playground and restroom, through the center of the park, past sports fields, before coming to an intersection at 3.7 miles.

 Note; I believe if you head North a trail takes you underneath E 180th St to River Park (playgrounds, picnic tables & Splash Park).

-This wooded trail travels south through West Farms Rapids Park underneath the elevated train tracks out to E Tremont Ave
+This wooded trail travels South through West Farms Rapids Park underneath the elevated train tracks out to E Tremont Ave

 Current Detour; Head left to a cross-lights over E Tremont Ave and continue south on E 177th St (No shoulder).
 You will pick up the paved trail at the next intersection after 5 miles.